5 Tips to fix 403 forbidden errors in Chrome 2023

 Clearing the cookies and cache files in Google Chrome will remove all temporary files from the browser, which will assist in resolving the 403 forbidden errors.

-• Select History from the drop-down menu, then Clears Browsing Data.
+• Select History from the drop-down menu, then Clear Browsing Data.

 • Navigate to the File menu in Chrome.

-• Then, except for the “Cookies and Other site data” box, uncheck all of the choices and click the Clear data button.
+• Then, except for the “Cookies and Other Site Data” box, uncheck all the choices and click the Clear Data button.

 3. Try Refreshing the page a few times